 Controlled exercise is indicated to prevent or relieve the inflammatory process that leads to the pain associated with arthritis.
 The amount and difficulty of the activity are determined on a trial and error basis.
 Exercise should start with short leash walks and be gradually increased until the dog reaches the desired level of activity.
 If clinical signs start to reappear, the amount of exercise is scaled back to a level that will not cause clinical signs.
-Overall, exercise should fit to an individual dog’s maximum intensity level with the goal to maintain muscle tone and cardiovascular function without causing pain, stiffness, and inflammation to the joint.
+Overall, exercise should fit an individual dog’s maximum intensity level with the goal to maintain muscle tone and cardiovascular function without causing pain, stiffness, and inflammation to the joint.
 The right amount of exercise helps to maintain muscle tone and strength and stabilizes the unstable dysplastic joint.
 Exercise also improves joint range of motion which in turn keeps the dog more comfortable.
 Swimming, because it is a non-weight bearing exercise, can be a very useful means of maintaining muscle tone and range of motion without placing concussive forces on the joint.

 Keep the dog in a warm environment.
-Warmth tends to help control the pain of arthritis from hip dysplasia.
-As in people, arthritic pain in dogs tends to be worse in the damp and cold of winter.
+Warmth tends to help control the pain of arthritis from Hip Dysplasia.
+As in people, the arthritic pain in dogs tends to be worse in the damp and cold of winter.
 Providing a well-padded and warm bed will help alleviate some of the pain associated with osteoarthritis.
 An egg-crate foam bed for dogs is commercially available.
 Applying superficial heat in the form of heating pads may also relieve pain.
 Care must be taken not to burn the skin, especially with an electric heating pad.
 Heat works best for chronically inflamed joints from arthritis while cold works better to treat acute (sudden) types of joint injury.

 There are drug treatments and surgical interventions that can help, but prior to initiating any therapy, the attending veterinarian should be consulted with a complete medical history and physical examination.
 To locate a surgeon in your area, the following website is available: www.acvs.org.
 Only those veterinarians who have earned Diplomate status in the American College of Veterinary Surgery are listed.

-Numerous drugs are available to control the signs of osteoarthritis secondary to HD.
+Numerous drugs are available to control the signs of osteoarthritis secondary to canine Hip Dysplasia.
 Nonsteroidal anti-inflammatory pain relievers can be used during bouts of lameness.
 These drugs inhibit prostaglandin release which decreases the inflammatory process and therefore, less pain is produced.
 These medications can also be given an hour or so before known periods of exercise to decrease inflammation.
 Side effects may be seen in some dogs which include vomiting, diarrhea, and lack of appetite.
 Various alternative drug therapies known as disease-modifying osteoarthritis agents can be used.
 According to the manufacturers, these drugs work by providing the raw materials to enhance the synthesis of glycosaminoglycan and hyaluronate that cannot be adequately produced in the diseased arthritic joint.
 These are the molecules that form proteoglycan, which is an important constituent of the hyaline cartilage that lines the joint.
 These drugs may also enhance the synthesis of other macromolecules by cartilage cells that inhibit degradative enzymes produced within the arthritic joint.
-Controlled studies have been reported about the positive effects in people for osteoarthritis.
+Controlled studies have been reported about the positive effects on people for osteoarthritis.
 No controlled studies, to date, have been reported on the clinical response when treating arthritis in dogs but clinically most dogs seem to respond.

 Oral disease-modifying osteoarthritis agents known as nutraceuticals are now on the market.
 These drugs take approximately one month to reach therapeutic levels in the bloodstream.
 Minimal to no side effects have been reported with their use.